ahmedkmz/MorphMate/README.md

 <h2>Contributing</h2>

 <p>Contributions are welcome!
 If you would like to contribute to this project, please create a new branch and submit a pull request with your changes.
-Please ensure that your changes adhere to the project's code style and guidelines.</p>
+Please ensure that your changes adhere to the project's code style.</p>

 <h2>Credits</h2>